Estate Planning & Medi-Cal Planning Experts

-Major Medi-Cal changes are coming January 1, 2026 — and they could dramatically affect your eligibility for long-term care coverage.
+Major Medi-Cal changes took effect January 1, 2026 — and they could dramatically affect your eligibility for long-term care coverage.

 Here’s what you need to know to protect your assets and maintain benefits under the new rules.